Medical Ethics Class and Course Descriptions

 Medical ethics classes are available through several undergraduate and graduate degree programs in fields such as healthcare administration, bioethics, medical assisting, nursing and medicine.
 Many of these programs have an overview course on medical ethics, while bioethics and medicine programs include advanced courses.
 Some programs related to healthcare even offer a medical ethics concentration to study the topic in depth.

-Common courses found in graduate programs include those in clinical ethics and the social and ethics issues in medicine.
-These courses are geared toward individuals who work directly with patients, and the clinical course usually involves direct interaction with patients through a work experience.
+Both undergraduate and graduate courses are available, and the coursework may cover basic medical ethics, biomedical ethics and clinical ethics.
+The clinical course usually involves direct interaction with patients through a work experience.
 Some of the ethical issues addressed in such courses may include confidentiality, organ donation and informed consent.

 List of Medical Ethics Classes